SurpriseDog/WordTree/Readme.md

 ** Windows Instructions **
-Windows users will want to open a powershell and type: `python3 ./wordtree.py` If you don't have python3 yet, here are installation instructions: https://docs.python.org/3/using/windows.html
+Windows users will want to open a powershell and type: `python3 -X utf8 ./wordtree.py` If you don't have python3 yet, here are installation instructions: https://docs.python.org/3/using/windows.html The `-X utf8` is required for Windows if your Python version is under 3.15!

 Note: I have only throughly tested this in Linux.
 If it breaks in Windows or Mac, give me the error output and I'll try to fix it.